 The measurement phase of the performance management cycle overlaps with the execution phase.
 This is to the extent that can make both stages barely distinguishable.
 Once again, we are talking about continuous performance management.
 Also, this is the reason some authors describe a four-stage cycle.

 Review employee performance

-After a good amount of work has been done and you have enough data available, it's time to sum it up and evaluate employee performance.
+After a good amount of work has been done and you have enough data available, it's time to sum it up and evaluate the employee's job performance.
 This stage is more distinct because it requires time allocation aside from the daily routine.